β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 If your pup hides under the chair or behind you; sticks within your reach; tucks tail, retreats and/or snaps when approached; appears avoidant, does not approach other puppies…

-…she needs protection, encouragement, cheerleading, positive associations (see more for shy/proximity sensitive pups below)
+…she needs protection, encouragement, cheerleading, positive associations

 If your pup relentlessly plays/doesn’t take breaks; does not respond to your voice; is friendly but can be overwhelming to other puppies; is hard to catch…